evtodorov/Orange-Drum-Explorer/README.md

 * (a subset of) [eigen-v3.3.9](https://eigen.tuxfamily.org/) is used for linear algebra
 * (TODO:) [catch2-v2.13.4](https://github.com/catchorg/Catch2) is used for testing

 Header-only versions are distributed together with the package in [](lib/ext).
-If you have any of them already installed, you might consider editing [](lib/CMakeLists.txt) to use the installed packages.
+If you have any of them already installed, you might consider updating [](lib/CMakeLists.txt) to use the installed packages.

 ### Using CMake

-On Windows:
+To Build only the demo:
 ```
 cmake . -Bbuild
 cd build
 cmake --build . --target Orange-Drum-Explorer --config Release
 ```

-On Linux (to be tested):
+To build the tests, etc.:
 ```
-cmake .
+cmake --build . --target all
-make all
+#make all #also works if you have Make
+ctest
 ```

 ## How to use